 I was born in San Francisco into an artistic family and drew and painted from an early age, inspired by artists: parents Mireille and Phil Wood, grandfather Gottardo Piazzoni, cousin Russ Chatham and great-uncle Maurice del Mué, among many others.
-I didn't aspire to a career in art (that came much later, gradually), but thought of art as a pleasurable activity, done for fun, and for the personal challenge of trying to get better at it.

 I still think of my art that way.